Buddhima/MessageClassifier/README.md

 Message Classifier project is to classify messages.
 This is implement on top of Akka (http://akka.io/) distributed application building tool with the aid of Play framework (http://www.playframework.com/) the high velocity web framework for Java and Scala.
 Classification is done currently using uClassify (http://uclassify.com/) online text classification services.

+You can view the user guide from http://goo.gl/2RifYh

 Prerequisites
 -------------
 Initially you need to clone this project.